I am a sucker for a good brewery and love tasting the local flavors whenever I travel.

 Each place has its own story, own flavors and several are also restaurants to top off a great experience.
 I will fully admit to being a beer snob and have planned vacations around great beer destinations like Denver, Seattle, Portland, and Grand Rapids.

 I was blown away by the breweries in Reno!
 Here is my list of Reno breweries to visit on your next trip

 Great Basin Brewing Company

 The champion of breweries in Reno!
-I found this place on a previous trip to Reno and have been going back every since.
-It is the all American brewery with great beers, fantastic food and reasonable prices and will have you saying “gimme an Icky”.
+I found this place on a previous trip to Reno and have been going back ever since.
+It is the all American brewery with great beers, fantastic food, and reasonable prices and will have you saying “gimme an Icky”.

 Reno Address: 5525 S Virginia St, Reno, NV 89502

 Sparks Address: 846 Victorian Ave, Sparks, NV 89431

 Taps & Tank - When you see this address online it is for the company's private event location and day-to-day brewing of their great beer.
 It is not open to the public.

 Is located in an industrial part of Reno and you will need to have a car to get there.
 Don’t worry, the drive is worth it as this small brewery is putting out some great beers!